jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ## 6. Meta-analysis

-Meta-analysis will be performed using the inverse-N weighted analysis of p-values, as implemented in the software METAL (www.sph.umich.edu/csg/abecasis/metal).
-METAL implements a weighted Z-score method using the following formula: where the weight wi = square root of the sample size of the ith study, zi= -1(1-(pi/2))*(effect direction for study i), and pi is the P-value for the ith study.
+Meta-analysis will be performed using the inverse-N weighted analysis of regression betas and standard errors, as implemented in the software METAL (https://github.com/statgen/METAL).

 We will apply genomic control and the appropriate marker filters at this stage (i.e. please provide unfiltered results).

 *.
 Marker exclusion filters: we will apply imputation quality filters at the meta-analysis stage.
 Please do not apply these filters yourself and provide unfiltered results.
 *.
 Genomic control (GC): genomic control will be applied to each study at the meta-analysis stage (single GC).
 Please do not apply GC to GWAS results and provide uncorrected standard errors, as (double) GC will be applied at the meta-analysis stage.
 *.
 Significance: the threshold for the genome-wide analyses will be set at 5 x 10<sup>-8</sup>.
 The results will be replicated in independent cohorts so no need for additional correction.

+If you have any questions, please contact Jing Hua Zhao via jhz22@medschl.cam.ac.uk or James Peters at jp549@medschl.cam.ac.uk.

 ## 7. Uploading of results data to TRYGGVE server

-See CVD I analysis plan.
+See CVD analysis plan.

-## 8. SCALLOP consortium

-### Information is available from https://www.olink.com/scallop/.
+Cambridge, 8/11/2018